Parallel-Cascades/procedural-planet-generation/docs/system-requirements-and-performance-optimisation.md

 ### Performance Test Steps

-#### ⚠ Important: Test in Build First
-Build performance is significantly better than in-Editor performance.
-If you're experiencing performance issues, always test in a build before attempting optimizations.
-Many perceived performance problems only exist in the editor environment.

 - Isolate object you're having performance issues with so that it's the only object you're viewing with the camera.
 - Monitor FPS and GPU utilization when viewing at various distance (the distances you'll be viewing it at in your game)
 - Compare editor performance vs build performance vs the expected benchmarked performance above.